Ease Your Mind: Effective Meditation for OCD Management and Relief

 A pilot randomized controlled trial aimed to compare mindfulness-based exposure and response prevention (ERP) with standard response prevention, focusing on assessing the feasibility of measures and determining effect sizes for future definitive trials.
 At one-year follow-up, both MBCT and psychoeducation groups displayed comparable levels of symptom reduction, though MBCT achieved a more robust reduction in specific OCD symptomatology per protocol analysis.

-Long-Term Benefits And Residual Symptoms
+Long-Term Benefits and Residual Symptoms

 Consistent practice of meditation can lead to better long-term management of OCD symptoms and improved emotional control over intrusive thoughts.
 However, while improvements in OCD severity can be observed in the short term following meditation-based interventions, the long-term impact on OCD remains unclear, with no significant differences noted at 2 to 3 months post-treatment.